 What is Your Child’s School Doing to Keep Students Drug Free?

-Anti-drug education ultimately starts at home but schools and other people and places that influence children are doing their part as well.
-Students that are well educated on the dangers of drug and alcohol use and abuse are better equipped to resist temptation and lead a healthy, drug free life.
+Anti-drug education addiction prevention ultimately starts at home but schools and other people and places that influence children are doing their part as well.
+Students that are well educated on the dangers of drug and alcohol use and abuse are better equipped to resist temptation and lead a healthy, drug-free life.